hotoffthehamster/release-ghub-pypi/README.rst

   (``pass``).

-When you run the tool, it checks which branch is checked out to decide what to do — if your 'master' branch is checked out, the tool prepares a production release.
-Otherwise, if any other branch is checked out, the tool changes to the 'develop' branch and prepares a test package.
+When you run the tool, it checks which branch is checked out to decide what to do — if your 'release' branch is checked out, the tool prepares a production release.
+Otherwise, if any other branch is checked out, the tool changes to the 'proving' branch and prepares a test package.

 The release tool behavior is driven by the different release versions it finds, and a little user interaction.

-- The latest commit of the 'develop' or 'master' branch must have a version tag.
+- The latest commit of the 'proving' or 'release' branch must have a version tag.

   - The current release version is determined from the version tag on the latest git commit.